tranthaison1231/chinese-chess/README.md

 - ✅ Husky for Git Hooks
 - ✅ Linter with ESLint
 - ✅ Type checking TypeScript
-- ✅ Monorepo with turborepo
+- ✅ Monorepo with Turborepo

 ### Backend
+- ✅ Database with MySQL and PlanetScale
 - ✅ Serverless with AWS Lambda, API Gateway, Cloudfront
 - ✅ Database exploration with Drizzle Studio and CLI migration tool with Drizzle Kit
 - 🔴 Validation library with Zod